porder11/storageMonitoring/README.md

 # Scripts for monitoring storage
-Directories might have to been changed.
+Directories might have to be changed.
+At the moment there is nothing that checks for duplicates in the storagetable.